gulfiliz/gulfiliz.github.io/_posts/2025-11-11-goethe-faust.md

 *And rightly so; for everything that comes to be* *Deserves to perish."*

-The devil is the spirit of negation — of nihilism, of destruction.
+The devil is the spirit of negation, of nihilism, of destruction.
 But in Goethe's dialectic,
 negation is necessary.